Efficient Fine-Grained Guidance for Diffusion Model Based Symbolic Music Generation: Experiments

 \section{Experiments}

-In this section, we present experiments, including empirical observations of generated examples and numerical comparisons with baseline models, to demonstrate the effectiveness of our fine-grained guidance approach.
-We additionally create a demopage\footnote{ See \href{https://huggingface.co/spaces/haoyuliu00/InteractiveSymbolicMusic}{https://huggingface.co/spaces/haoyuliu00/InteractiveSymbolicMusic}.
-We note that slow performance may result from Huggingface resource limitations and network latency.
-Locally, it only takes 0.4 seconds on a NVIDIA RTX A6000 Ada Generation GPU and 4 seconds on a local CPU to generate a 4-measure phrase with use-specified guidance.} for demonstration, which allows for fast and stable interactive music creation with user-specified input guidance.
+In this section, we present experiments to demonstrate the effectiveness of our fine-grained guidance approach.
+We additionally create a demopage\footnote{ See \href{https://huajianduzhuo-code.github.io/FGG-diffusion-music/}{https://huajianduzhuo-code.github.io/FGG-diffusion-music/}.
+We note that slow performance may result from Huggingface resource limitations and network latency.} for demonstration, which allows for fast and stable interactive music creation with user-specified input guidance\footnote{The format of user-specified input guidance is limited within the constrained piano roll format, as is demonstrated in the paper.}, and even for generating music based on tonal frameworks absent from the training set.